The English Department offers a robust and challenging Master’s Program in Literature.

 - For foreign applicants whose native language is not English, a minimum score of 600 on the paper-based Test of English as a Foreign Language (TOEFL), a minimum score of 100 on the IBT TOEFL exam, or a minimum score of 8 on the IELTS.

 - We admit for fall term only; the application deadline is January 15.

 The completed file is reviewed by the department’s Graduate Admissions Committee.
-Admissions may be conditional and contingent upon successful academic performance throughout the M.A. program.
+Admissions may be conditional.

 Transfer credit: Students who enroll in the M.A. program after doing graduate work elsewhere may transfer up to three quarter courses in English and American literature or related areas.
 The number and appropriateness of courses for which credit is given will be determined by the Director of Graduate Studies in consultation with each transfer student.